bhanuteja2001/credit-card-pipeline/README.md

 ### Project Description

-The core problem addressed by this project revolves around the efficient tracking and analysis of cashback rewards.
-Currently, users of the cashback card face difficulties in monitoring the status of their rewards, which can lead to a lack of clarity regarding their financial benefits.
-Without a streamlined process to track these rewards, users might not be able to optimize their spending patterns or fully leverage the benefits offered by the card.
+Here's a rephrased version:

+This project tackles the challenge of effectively monitoring and evaluating cashback rewards.
+Presently, cashback card users struggle to keep tabs on their reward status, often resulting in a lack of clarity about their financial perks.
+The absence of a streamlined tracking system hinders users from maximizing their spending strategies and fully capitalizing on the card's advantages.

-To resolve this, the project proposes the development of a dedicated data pipeline, designed to automate the collection, processing, and storage of transaction and rewards data through the card's API.
-This pipeline will enable users to gain real-time insights into their spending and the status of their rewards.
+To address this issue, the project proposes creating a specialized data pipeline that automates the gathering, processing, and storage of transaction and reward information via the card's API.
+This system will provide users with up-to-the-minute insights into their expenditures and reward status.

-The automated data pipeline aims to:
+The automated data pipeline is designed to:

-- Aggregate detailed transaction data, providing a comprehensive view of spending.
+1. Compile comprehensive transaction data, offering a thorough overview of spending habits.
-- Monitor the accrual and release of cashback rewards, ensuring users have up-to-date information.
+2. Track the accumulation and distribution of cashback rewards, ensuring users have access to current information.
-- Analyze spending patterns in conjunction with reward accumulation, offering insights for optimizing cashback potential.
+3. Examine spending trends in relation to reward accrual, providing strategies to maximize cashback potential.
-- Present a clear and user-friendly interface for tracking and analysis, empowering users with actionable financial information.
+4. Deliver an intuitive, user-friendly interface for tracking and analysis, equipping users with practical financial insights.
-- Serverless architecture for scalability and cost efficiency.
+5. Utilize serverless architecture to ensure scalability and cost-effectiveness.

+By implementing this solution, users will gain a powerful tool to better understand and optimize their cashback rewards, ultimately enhancing their financial decision-making and benefits from the card.

 Examples of data can be found at `rewards.csv` and `transactions.csv`